US STOCKS-Wall Street slips on political tensions, recession fears

 By Medha Singh

-Aug 12 (Reuters) - U.S. stocks slipped on Monday as political tensions around the world and fears that a prolonged U.S.-China trade war would push the global economy into recession sapped risk appetite.
+The three main indexes ended marginally lower last week, wrapping up five days of high volume trading marked by wild swings, as investors feared that a slide in China's yuan would expand the scope of the trade war to include currencies.

-Protests in Hong Kong that crippled one of the busiest airports of the world and defeat of President Mauricio Macri during primary elections in Argentina bolstered demand for safe-haven assets, including the Japanese yen, gold and U.S. Treasuries.
+Protests in Hong Kong crippled one of the world's busiest airports and added to the sense of crisis gripping one of China's key global connection points.

-Over the weekend, Goldman Sachs Group Inc said fears of the U.S.-China trade war leading to a recession were growing and that it no longer expected a trade deal before the 2020 U.S. presidential election.
+Goldman Sachs Group Inc over the weekend cut its fourth-quarter U.S. growth estimates and said fears of the trade war leading to a recession were growing and that it no longer expected a deal before the 2020 U.S. presidential election.

-Trade-related worries have pulled the benchmark S&P 500 about 4% away from its all-time high hit in late-July.
+A sharp escalation in trade-related worries this month has pulled the benchmark S&P 500 about 4% away from its all-time high hit in late-July.

 "I don't think the trade war is going to end any time soon, it could drag on into 2020 ... then you have geopolitical concerns," said Ryan Nauman, market strategist at Informa Financial Intelligence in Zephyr Cove, Nevada.